Dollar prices increase in Baghdad, Erbil markets - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar closed Tuesday’s trading higher in Iraq, hovering around 151,500 dinars per 100 dollars.
+The US dollar closed Monday’s trading higher in Iraq, hovering around 152,500 dinars per 100 dollars.